AirAsia move

 Key Findings:

-• Currently has a functional but potentially less polished design compared to top competitors.
+• All 3 competitors features more polished design compared to top competitors.

 • Mobile responsiveness and seamless experience are critical areas for improvement.

-• The navigation can be cluttered, making it difficult for users to quickly find what they need.
+• The navigation is cluttered, making it difficult for users to quickly find what they need.

-• Design elements may not be consistently applied across different pages, leading to a disjointed user experience.
+• Design elements are not consistently applied across different pages, leading to a disjointed user experience.

 • The mobile interface may not be as smooth or intuitive as the desktop version.